demergent-labs/azle/README.md

 -   Really bad compiler errors (you will probably not enjoy them)
 -   Limited asynchronous TypeScript/JavaScript (generators only for now, no promises or async/await)
 -   Imported npm packages may use unsupported syntax or APIs
+-   Avoid inline types and use type aliases instead
+-   `import *` syntax is not supported for any type that will undergo Candid serialization or deserialization
 -   Inefficient Wasm instruction usage relative to Rust and Motoko, especially with arrays
 -   Unknown security vulnerabilities
 -   [Many small inconveniences](https://github.com/demergent-labs/azle/issues)